architect-examples/arc-workshop/src/shared/md/04-json-service/02-reads.md

 It's very clean.
 We will want to add parameter validation and authentication check but in a future iteration.
 First lets test this!

+---
+### 3. Testing

+Sometimes people like to write tests first.

 ```javascript
 var test = require('tape')
 var arc = require('@architect/workflows')